thu-ml/tianshou/examples/atari/README.md

 # Atari General

-Using random policy, the sample speed is \~3000 env step per second (\~12000 Atari frame per second in fact since we use frame_stack=4).
+The sample speed is \~3000 env step per second (\~12000 Atari frame per second in fact since we use frame_stack=4) under the normal mode (use a CNN policy and a collector, also storing data into the buffer).
 The main bottleneck is training the convolutional neural network.

+The Atari env seed cannot be fixed due to the discussion [here](https://github.com/openai/gym/issues/1478), but it is not a big issue since on Atari it will always have the similar results.

 The env wrapper is a crucial thing.
 Without wrappers, the agent cannot perform well enough on Atari games.
 Many existing RL codebases use [OpenAI wrapper](https://github.com/openai/baselines/blob/master/baselines/common/atari_wrappers.py), but it is not the original DeepMind version ([related issue](https://github.com/openai/baselines/issues/240)).
 Dopamine has a different [wrapper](https://github.com/google/dopamine/blob/master/dopamine/discrete_domains/atari_lib.py) but unfortunately it cannot work very well in our codebase.

 # DQN (single run)

+One epoch here is equal to 100,000 env step, 100 epochs stand for 10M.

 | task                        | best reward | reward curve                          | parameters                                                   | time cost           |
 | --------------------------- | ----------- | ------------------------------------- | ------------------------------------------------------------ | ------------------- |